By Promotions

 Fittingly located on Maple Street, Fonji Café takes inspiration from amber maple leaves, an iconic harbinger of cold weather.
 Coupled with Japanese-style vintage décor, moody colours, and mid-century oak furnishing, this photogenic neighbourhood hideaway is the epitome of all things warm and cosy.

-Just in case the ambience wasn’t enough, the menu is chock full of fusion Japanese cakes and drinks that will get you feeling toasty inside and out.
-Treat yourself to their signature maple caffe latte (starting from $40) accompanied by a Sakura shrimp soy dan dan udon ($88) and seasonal-exclusive chestnut chiffon cream cake!
+Just in case the ambience wasn’t enough, the menu is chock-full of fusion Japanese cakes and drinks that will have you feeling toasty inside and out.
+Treat yourself to the signature maple caffè latte accompanied by a Sakura shrimp soy dandan udon and seasonal-exclusive Earl Grey tea chiffon cream cake!

 Fonji Café, 5 Maple Street, Prince Edward | (+852) 2445 5441

 Stylish coffee shop by day, ambient whisky bar by night, Café Hachiko makes for an inviting escape from the stresses of life no matter the time of visit.
-Swoon over the dark tones and sleek marble tables before saturating your senses with a bevvy of Japanese-fusion food and drinks, including menu standouts like the mentaiko spaghetti ($118), Hachiko French toast ($88), and Uji matcha red bean drink ($58).
+Swoon over the dark tones and sleek marble tables before saturating your senses with a bevy of Japanese-fusion food and drinks, including menu standouts like the mentaiko pasta with soy sauce, Hachiko French toast, and Uji matcha red bean latte.
 We would recommend snagging one of the tufted leather booth seats for the cosiest experience, but be warned— you might never want to leave once you plop yourself down!

 Step through the blue vintage double doors and find yourself transported to the loving home of a nineteenth-century Parisian collector.
 Occupying a quiet street corner in Sheung Wan, this aesthetic French-style café fits right in the middle of the Venn Diagram of vintage, cosy, and elegant—think floor-to-ceiling window drapes, snug armchairs, and antique wooden homeware such as a typewriter and piano.

 Luxuriate in the peaceful environment and watch the world go by through the window as you sip on java and fill up on rustic French bistro eats.
-They offer two to three-course lunch sets (starting from $179) that feature the likes of parsnip soup, pumpkin risotto with feta cheese, homemade pasta with local seafood, prime sirloin, and more!
+Lé Galet offers two- to three-course lunch sets that feature the likes of carrot and orange cream soup, scallop and asparagus risotto, homemade fettuccine carbonara, prime sirloin, and more!
+For an elevated experience, give the six-course tasting menu a try.

 Lé Galet, 25 Lok Ku Road, Sheung Wan, Hong Kong | (+852) 9866 1464